DCVC-MV: Deep Contextual Multiview Video Compression with Efficient Inter-View Prediction: Experiments

-To explore the influence of our inter-view prediction techniques, we conduct a comparative analysis of bit rate costs between LMVC and DCVC-B using the 3-view \emph{Balloons} and \emph{Kendo} testing sequences.
-The results show that our framework achieves substantially lower bit rate for both motion vector and content coding across all rate points.
-For motion coding, LMVC requires only 14.3\% of DCVC-B's motion bit rate at the lowest rate point and 30.6\% at the highest rate point on \emph{Balloons}, with comparable reductions of 19.2\% to 32.8\% observed on \emph{Kendo}.
-Similar gains are seen in content coding, where LMVC achieves 58.0\% of DCVC-B's content bit rate at the lowest rate point and 75.4\% at the highest rate point for \emph{Balloons}, and 56.4\% to 72.3\% for \emph{Kendo}.
-These results show that our proposed inter-view motion and context prediction methods can effectively reduce motion vector and content coding bit rate, thereby improving compression efficiency.
+To quantify the bit-rate savings enabled by the proposed inter-view modules, we analyze the rate distributions of DCVC‑MV and DCVC‑B for Balloons and Kendo with 3 views.
+DCVC‑MV consistently achieves lower bit rates across all operating points for both motion and content components.
+For motion coding, DCVC-MV uses only 14.3\% of the bit rate of DCVC‑B at the lowest rate point on Balloons, increasing to 30.6\% at the highest rate.
+On Kendo, the relative motion ranges from 19.2\% to 32.8\%.
+For content coding, the bit‑rate proportion of DCVC‑MV relative to DCVC‑B spans 58.0\%-75.4\% on Balloons and 56.4\%–72.3\% on Kendo.
+These results verify that the proposed inter‑view motion and context prediction methods significantly reduce the bit cost of both motion and content representations, which is a key contributor to the overall coding gain of DCVC‑MV.